tscholze/python-twitch-teams-to-markdown-converter/README.md

 # Twitch Teams to Markdown converter
-> A simple Python script das helps to transform Twitch API team data into a markdown table-based overview.
+> A simple Python script that helps to transform Twitch API team data into a markdown table-based overview.

 ## Status